-Norma Wilson, Virginia Beach Member Since June 2007 Artist Statement Norma Wilson was born in East Philadelphia, her mother, an Irish immigrant, her father a salesman.
+Norma Wilson, Norfolk Member Since June 2007 Artist Statement Norma Wilson was born in East Philadelphia, her mother, an Irish immigrant, her father a salesman.
 She grew up playing "wire-ball", riding her bike, and jumping rope, "double dutch".
 The most vivid memories she recalls about her childhood include her passion for rearranging the furniture in their small row house, changing the colors of her surroundings and always creating an atmosphere of some far away romantic setting.

 Her home was filled with classical music and the sounds of her Uncle, Val Doonican, who left Ireland for England and became an accomplished vocalist and television personality.
 Val, along with his sister, Norma's Aunt Una, paint lovely scenes of the Irish Countryside and English Cottages.
 All of this served as inspiration for a career filled with creativity.

 After graduating from The College of Notre Dame in Maryland, Norma married and spent the next twenty years as a Navy wife.
 She studied watercolor and drawing at the Swinburne School of Art in Rhode Island and took a course in Interior design.
 But, for the most part, she concentrated on raising three wonderful boys named Patrick, Sean, and Andrew.